Updated: November 29, 2016

-For more information about enabling tracing in an on-premises Microsoft Dynamics CRM 2016 server, see TechNet: Monitor and troubleshooting Microsoft Dynamics CRM.
+For more information about enabling tracing in an on-premises Microsoft Dynamics 365 server, see TechNet: Monitor and troubleshooting Microsoft Dynamics CRM.

-When you use the CRM APIs to connect to the Microsoft Dynamics CRM Online organization or discovery services you could receive the following exception:
+When you use the Dynamics 365 APIs to connect to the Microsoft Dynamics 365 (online) organization or discovery services you could receive the following exception:

 Unhandled Exception: System.ServiceModel.Security.MessageSecurityException: An unsecured or incorrectly secured fault was received from the other party.
 See the inner FaultException for the fault code and detail.